jamesaffeld/f5-agility-labs-xc/docs/class4/module1/module1.rst

 **In Lab 1** we will be deploying an XC Node to establish the Customer Edge (CE) which will provide connectivity to remote environments or sites.

-**In Lab 2** we will configure the XC Node to act as a Software-Defined Router to stitch together the Data Center and AWS networks using Network Connect.
+**In Lab 2** we will configure the XC Nodes to act as Software-Defined Routers to stitch together the Data Center and AWS networks using Network Connect.

 .. image:: ../images/labs.png